lnbits/TPoS-Stripe-Tap-to-Pay-Wrapper/README.md

   </a>

  <br><br>
+ If you have a higher-end device checkout https://github.com/lnbits/TPoS-Stripe-Tap-to-Pay-Wrapper-Stripev5.
   <strong>One checkout.
 Two rails.</strong><br>
   A seamless integration for handling both fiat and Lightning payments within the LNbits ecosystem.
 This extension allows merchants to accept traditional card payments via Stripe's Tap-to-Pay functionality alongside instant Lightning Network transactions, providing a unified payment experience.